 Amounts invested in the Investment Portfolios will be allocated among one or more mutual funds in accordance with the Investment Policy, which may be changed from time to time.
-The Underlying Fund(s) in which each of the Investment Portfolios invests are described in the Investment Portfolios Addendum.
+The Underlying Fund(s) in which each of the Investment Portfolios are invested are described in the Investment Portfolios Addendum.
 The asset allocation among the Underlying Funds for each Investment Portfolio will also be reviewed and changed from time to time in accordance with the Investment Policy.
 The allocations of each Investment Portfolio among specific Underlying Funds described in the Investment Portfolios Addendum reflect only those allocations in effect as of the date of this Plan Disclosure Statement.
-In addition, the asset allocations of Investment Portfolios may vary from the targeted allocations specified in the Investment Portfolios Addendum due to the actual performance of the Underlying Funds.
-The Program Manager expects to "rebalance" the Investment Portfolios (other than the Individual Investment Portfolios' (other than the Individual Investment Portfolios' (other than the Individual Investment Portfolios) asset allocations back to the targeted allocations.
+In addition, the asset allocations of Investment Portfolios may vary from the targeted allocations specified in the Investment Portfolios (other than the Individual Investment Portfolios) periodically by selling and/or purchasing shares of the relevant Underlying Funds, thereby bringing the Investment Portfolios' (other than the Individual Investment Portfolios) asset allocations back to the targeted allocations.